TobiasSackmann/ml-weather-monitoring-environment/README.md

 # terraform-network-testbed
-Terraform Repository for creating a kvm/qemu based virtual network
+Terraform Repository for creating a Proxmox based virtual network with monitoring infrastructure.

 Requirements
 ------------